zuckung/endless-sky-plugins/README.md

 # **my endless-sky-plugins**
 I aim at developing small, modular and maximal compatible plugins that don't break vanilla lore too much. <br>
-Please excuse bad English, spelling, grammar, etc...
-English isn't my mother tongue.
+Please excuse bad english, spelling, grammar, etc... english isn't my mother tongue.
 Feel free to correct me.<br>
 <a href="https://github.com/zuckung/endless-sky-plugins/pulls">Pull requests</a>, <a href="https://github.com/zuckung/endless-sky-plugins/discussions">discussions</a> and <a href="https://github.com/zuckung/endless-sky-plugins/issues">Issue reports</a> are welcome! <br>
 <br>
-Furthermore, I'd like to present <a href="https://zuckung.github.io/ES-DataParser/">https://zuckung.github.io/ES-DataParser/</a> to other plugin creators, or people who seek information inside the data folder.
-Basically, it is a very fast website to view every object of the data folder, especially when you don't know where to find something.
+Furthermore i'd like to present <a href="https://zuckung.github.io/ES-DataParser/">https://zuckung.github.io/ES-DataParser/</a> to other plugin creators or people who seek informations inside the data folder.
+Basically it is a very fast website to view every object of the data folder, especially when you don't know where to find something.
 Easy browsing of missions, ships, outfits, systems etc.<br>
 <br>
 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fzuckung%2Fendless-sky-plugins&count_bg=%2395c20e&title_bg=%235a5a5a&icon=&icon_color=%235A5A5A&title=hits&edge_flat=false"/></a>
 <a href="https://github.com/zuckung/endless-sky-plugins/blob/main/license"><img src="https://img.shields.io/github/license/zuckung/endless-sky-plugins"></a>